harbourlab/SparK/README.md

 # SparK - Publication quality NGS data plotting (Version 2.6.2)

-### IMPORTANT UPDATE: GTF files have to be used as genome references.
-Not GFF files!
-Use -gtf instead of -gff

 Please cite our article in bioRxiv, a citation can be downloaded here and imported in Endnote or such: https://www.biorxiv.org/content/10.1101/845529v1.full